Scott's story

 Make sure to work in drinks at Sous Terre—keys to access Sous Terre can be purchased at Crawford and Sons or Jolie for $50, which gives you a lifetime membership.
 If you dine at one of Crawford's restaurants upstairs, you will not need a key to enjoy Sous Terre.

-Complete a visit to Scott's restaurant with a day exploring the N. Person St. neighborhood in downtown Raleigh, with some of the best shops and bars in the capital city, plus even more top-notch dining spots.
+Complete a visit to Scott's restaurant with a day exploring the surrounding Person St. neighborhood in downtown Raleigh, with some of the best shops and bars in the capital city, plus even more top-notch dining spots.
 Before dinner, shop Edge of Urge, a handmade and independent designer clothing boutique, or the carefully-curated So & So Books for both avid and occasional readers.
 After dinner, hop over to local-favorites William & Company, Person Street Bar or passionate mind Niall Hanley's The Station for drinks to cap off the night.

 “The food here has a lot of love put in it—from the people who grow it, to the people who get it to us, to the cooks that handle it with the utmost respect.
 There’s a power in that love that comes through.
 I think it’s a beautiful way to experience a city and the people of the city."